lucyxliu/lucyxliu/README.md

 - 👋 Hi, my name is Lucy
+- 🌱 I'm a blockchain dev evangelist and incubator, if you're looking for collaboration and resources.
-- 💪🏼 I’m experienced in web 1 - 3 front-end to full stack development and product management.
+- 💪🏼 I’m experienced in web 1-3 front-end to full stack development and product management.
-- 🌱 I eat plants.
-- 💞️ I'm a blockchain project/company incubator, if you're looking for collaboration and resources.
 - 📫 Contact me at: lucyxliu.com/contact

 <!---